Policy last updated

 The School Registration Unit supports schools to quality assure the evidence used in applications.

 All Victorian schools (government and non-government) must comply with the Minimum Standards which are designed to provide a foundation for quality schools.
 The VRQA publishes guidelines that detail the requirements of the Minimum Standards for registration of schools and other requirements under the Act – refer to the for the VRQA Guidelines to the Minimum Standards and Requirements for School Registration and further information on the .

 The Minimum Standards cover a range of areas, including curriculum and student learning and the care, safety and welfare of students (which includes anaphylaxis management, emergency bushfire management and compliance with the Child Safe Standards).

 A between the VRQA and the department establishes the department as the review body for Victorian government schools (including government school boarding premises).
 Refer to the for more information.

 As the review body for government schools, the department is responsible for monitoring government schools’ ongoing compliance with the Minimum Standards, supporting schools to comply and reporting to the VRQA on government schools’ compliance.

 Department staff in the Operational Policy, School Engagement and Compliance division assess government schools’ compliance with the Minimum Standards on a cyclical basis once every 4 years (Minimum Standards Compliance Assessment).
 Where possible, the Minimum Standards Compliance Assessment will take place 6 to 12 months before the school’s review term.
-A small number of standards related to curriculum, assessment and reporting are still assessed by the school reviewer during the school review – refer to School Review for more information about the school review process
+A small number of standards related to curriculum, assessment and reporting are still assessed by the school reviewer during the school review – refer to for more information about the school review process

 In addition to cyclical reviews, an out-of-cycle compliance review may be conducted on request from the VRQA or when the department becomes aware of incidents that indicate possible non-compliance with the Minimum Standards.